noorullahkarimi/microservice-with-eureka-api-gate-way/README.md

 ## How to run :

-Open every Folder with intelij IDEA sepratly, and let them to downlaod the dependencies with maven, ( if you can not download, use VPN ) now run the projects.
+Open every Folder with intelij IDEA sepratly, and let them to downlaod the dependencies with maven, ( if you can not download, use VPN ) now run the projects. the sort of running services is : eureka, services( is not important which is first instance users 1 or 2 or posts) at the last step api-gateway service.

 ###  Prerequisites